-The nearest equivalent to a Gliding PPL is the Bronze Certificate.
+The nearest equivalent to an SPL is the Bronze Certificate.
 This is a certificate which is only issued after a pilot completes a long course of Dual and solo flying and successfully completes a General Flight Test.
-The syllabus and standards are comparable with a power PPL and comply with, or even exceed, the ICAO Glider Pilot Licence standards.
+The syllabus and standards are comparable with a power PPL and comply with, or even exceed, the ICAO Glider Pilot License standards.

 Even when qualified with a Bronze Certificate, a glider pilot, even if they own the glider, still requires approval and a briefing from a Duty Instructor to fly from a gliding club.
 Clubs generally apply strict currency rules and require even the most experienced pilots to take check flights if they are not current.
 This is quite different from Power flying where a PPL holder can fly their own aircraft without any approval.